 Thus saith the LORD God of Israel, … Because thine heart was tender, and thou hast humbled thyself before the LORD, when thou heardest what I spoke ….
 (2Kings 22:18,19).

 King Josiah was rescued and delivered from Yahuwah’s wrath because of his tender heart, which enabled him to walk in obedience to Yahuwah’s Word.
-King Josiah therefore earned the reputation that … there was no king like him that turned to the LORD with all his heart (2Kings 23:25).
+King Josiah therefore earned the reputation that … there was no king like him that turned to Yahuwah [the LORD] with all his heart (2Kings 23:25).

 - A Clean Heart

 King David was a man after Father’s heart.
 He prayed and asked Father to create a clean heart within him (Psalms 51:10; Acts 13:22).
 A clean heart begins with confession of our sins, as King David’s example teaches us in Psalms 51 (1John 1:9).
 A clean heart includes putting iniquity and wickedness far away from us (Job 11:13,14).

 Yet we need Father’s help, for it is only Yahuwah that can create in us a clean heart.
 Therefore we need to seek His help, His cleansing, His forgiveness through the blood of Yahushua Messiah [Jesus Christ].
 We must regularly ask Him for this treasure of a ‘clean heart!’
 There is a reward for praying for and having a clean heart: Truly God is good to Israel, even to such as are of a clean heart (Psalms 73:1).